mnajarro/GeoCenterExampleCode/README.md

-# GeoCenterExampleCode
+# GeoCenter Example Code

-some scripts and sites created by the GeoCenter are being stored here temporarily
+Below are some scripts and sites created by the GeoCenter.

 http://geocenterusaid.org/rswebpage/